 - communicate with you about Services, products, promotions, and events offered by us and others, and provide news and information we think will be of interest to you;

 - respond to your inquiries, provide warranty support or other customer service, and send you notices and updates;

 - show you relevant ads while you browse the internet, use social media, or use another party's apps;

 - improve web and mobile user experiences, help run our websites and apps more efficiently, gather demographic information, and evaluate the effectiveness of our advertising;

 - monitor and analyze trends, usage, and activities in connection with our Services;

 - detect, investigate, and prevent fraudulent transactions and other illegal activities, and protect the rights and property of us and others;

-SHARING YOUR PERSONAL INFORMATION WITH OTHERS
+DISCLOSING YOUR PERSONAL INFORMATION WITH OTHERS

 - when selling products or services, including with our dealers and distributors;